Last updated on July 7th, 2023 at 05:54 pm

 Soon, another vehicle came along from behind.
 A truck.
 We hoped they had towing lines and they did, but closer inspection showed no place to hook up to the KIA without causing significant damage the vehicle.
 A second truck came along.
 More people to help push.
 Attempts were made to add traction at the base of the tires with large rocks and such, but still no luck.

 None of us had a cell signal, so a towing company could not be called.
 Our only recourse was to drive off the road, around the stuck car, and take the girls to get help.
 No one felt good about leaving them there to wait for a tow, since there were no guarantees it would happen before dark.
-Between the three vehicles, we were able to find seating for all 5 of them (gratefully they had masks and didn’t mind my open window – COVID times).
+Between the three vehicles, we were able to find seating for all 5 of them.
 And we drove them out, leaving the stuck KIA behind.

 A Warning from the National Park Service